-Lakmika Manawadu, Accounting Manager
+Lakmika Manawadu, Controller

 The Accounting department performs the accounting, payroll, budgeting, and auditing functions for all areas of the Housing Authority.
 Monthly financial reports for each program area are prepared in comparison to annual budget for review by the executive director and presented monthly to the Board of Commissioners.
 An annual external audit is conducted to ensure the Authority’s financial statements are fairly stated and comply with generally accepted accounting principles.
 PCHA’s accounting team is dynamic, highly skilled and takes great pride in their work as demonstrated by the timely preparation of budgets and submission of reports.